KonstantinGeorgiev0/2IMV15-Project1/README.md

 The repository is currently pushed in a **macOS-ready configuration**.

-For setup instructions specific to your operating system, please refer to the provided platform-specific `.txt` files in the repository, i.e., compile_linux.txt, compile_mac.txt, or compile_win10.txt.
+For setup instructions specific to your operating system, please refer to the provided platform-specific `.txt` files in the repository, i.e., 'compile_linux.txt', 'compile_mac.txt', or 'compile_win10.txt'.

 ### Important